cjavdev/presence_demo/PRESENTATION.md

 ;layofland
 [layofland](https://gist.github.com/28cd0d4ea7d6bee377d7)

 Option B...
-Keep an in memory cache of the relevent user data.
+Keep an in memory cache of the relevant user data.

 The idea here is that as users visit the page they will send an ajax request in the background to register them as being online. then we'll need some clever way of knowing when they've left.

-In this example i'm going to attempt to cache who's logged in in my memory.
+In this example I'm going to attempt to cache who's logged in in my memory.
 I've got a blind fold.
 I'm going to attempt to keep track of who's online based on you saying favorite gem LOCKED AND LOADED favorite gem OVER AND OUT. so for example: capybara LOCKED AND LOADED, faker LOCKED AND LOADED.